Reading Time: 6 minutes

 Characteristics of Effective Meth Addiction Treatment

-Tells us that at this point in time, behavioral therapies, such as cognitive-behavioral and contingency-management interventions, are the most effective in treating methamphetamine addiction.
-Research shows that there are certain characteristics that make some methods of meth addiction treatment more effective than others.
+Behavioral therapies, such as cognitive-behavioral and contingency-management interventions, are the most effective in treating methamphetamine addiction.
+Research shows that certain characteristics make specific methods of meth addiction treatment more effective than others.
 When searching for a meth addiction treatment program for yourself or for someone you love, consider the following characteristics that are likely to increase the chances of a successful recovery process:

 - Long-term programs of at least a year are most successful